-We have invested, and intend to continue to invest, in developing technology, tools, features, and products that provide targeted and useful solutions for our buyers and sellers.
+We have invested, and intend to continue to invest, in developing technology, tools, features, and products that provide targeted and useful solutions for our buyers and suppliers.
 We intend to continue to invest in our AI and machine learning technologies in order to continuously improve the speed and accuracy of our pricing and placement activity.
 We also continue to invest in our services-oriented architecture and cloud infrastructure to support scalability.
 Any investments we make in these areas will occur before we recognize benefits, if any, from the investments.
 Further, the effectiveness of these efforts may be difficult to measure.
 If we are unable to continue to improve our platform, the efficiency of our platform may be impaired, and our revenue and gross profit may be adversely impacted.

-Expansion of Our Offering of Seller Financial Products and Services
+Expansion of Our Financial Products and Services

-In 2019, we launched seller services, beginning with Xometry Supplies in the U.S., which enables our sellers to access experienced suppliers who sell competitively priced goods from leading brands.
-In mid-2020, we launched a suite of financial products and services to help our sellers manage cash flow at all stages of job production.
-These services help sellers manage their business more efficiently, even on jobs that they source outside of our platform.
-In December 2021, we acquired Thomas which significantly expanded our seller services to including marketing and data services for our sellers.
-Our suite of marketing and data services provided by Thomas help sellers grow and more efficiently run their business.
-We offer sellers a full slate of marketing services, including website building, search-engine optimization ("SEO") and targeted advertising to buyers, which are resources that will help them further grow their business.
+In 2019, we launched supplier services, beginning with Xometry Supplies in the U.S., which enables our suppliers to access experienced suppliers who sell competitively priced goods from leading brands.
+In mid-2020, we launched a suite of financial products and services to help our suppliers manage cash flow at all stages of job production.
+These services help suppliers manage their business more efficiently, even on jobs that they source outside of our platform.
+In December 2021, we acquired Thomas which significantly expanded our supplier services to including marketing and data services for our suppliers.
+Our suite of marketing and data services provided by Thomas help suppliers grow and more efficiently run their business.
+We offer suppliers a full slate of marketing services, including website building, search-engine optimization ("SEO") and targeted advertising to buyers, which are resources that will help them further grow their business.
 In November 2021, we acquired FactoryFour a cloud-based manufacturing execution system.
-We plan on providing this order management system to our seller community which allows shops and shop owners to digitize and automate their operations so they can focus on growing their business.
-In addition to being able to manage existing orders, the software is designed to integrate seamlessly with the AI-driven Xometry Marketplace and with the Thomasnet.com platform, giving suppliers a one-stop view into all of their orders.
-Our revenue from our seller services offerings has not been a material driver of our overall revenue to date; however, we expect revenue from seller services to grow over time including marketing and advertising services from Thomas.
-We believe that increased revenue from seller services will have a favorable impact on our gross margin.
+We plan on providing this order management system to our supplier community which allows shops and shop owners to digitize and automate their operations so they can focus on growing their business.
+In addition to being able to manage existing orders, the software is designed to integrate seamlessly with the AI-driven Xometry marketplace and with the Thomasnet platform, giving suppliers a one-stop view into all of their orders.
+We expect revenue from supplier services to grow over time and have a favorable impact on our gross margin.